loopsocial/firework_ios_sdk/README.md

 Select Version > Up to Next Major > 1.9.0.

+#### Supporting Libraries
+The SDK has many supporting libraries that can be easily added to your project.
+Here is a list of currently supported libraries.

+  - `FireworkMultiHostStreaming`
+  - `FireworkLowLatencyStreaming`
+  - `FireworkGoogleIMA`
+  - `FireworkGoogleAdManager`

 ### Importing Using Cocoapods

 In your Podfile add FireworkVideo: `pod FireworkVideo` and then run `pod install`.